Select tables, cells, rows and columns in Keynote on iPad

 To edit and rearrange tables, cells, rows and columns, you must first select them.

 Sometimes you must select rather than just tap a table to complete a specific task.
 Selecting ensures that the table is in the correct state for the steps that follow.

 First tap outside the table to make sure it’s unselected, then tap the table to select it.

 Select a cell: Tap the table, then tap the cell once.

 Select a range of adjacent cells: Tap the table, tap a cell once, then drag a blue dot across the range of adjacent cells.

-If you don’t see the blue dots, tap to close the keyboard, then try again to select the range.
+If you can’t see the blue dots, tap to close the keyboard, then try again to select the range.